Japan corporate bank accounts in 2023

 - It is possible for both locally incorporated and foreign (i e non-Japanese) companies to open a corporate bank account in Japan.
 However, it is increasingly difficult for foreign companies which do not have local economic substance or business presence in Japan to open a local account.

 - At the time of company incorporation, we recommend keeping the corporate structure simple by appointing our Client’s preferred individual shareholder(s) and director(s) and bank signatories.
-Avoid corporate entities, nominees, trusts or tax haven holding companies.
+Avoid corporate entities, nominees, trusts or holding companies in tax neutral jurisdiction.

 - During the Japan corporate bank account opening process, it is common for each bank’s in-house Legal and Compliance Department to request additional due diligence documents from potential customers.
 These include i) regulatory licences ii) proof of business globally and in the home country including evidence of contracts, invoices and agreements with local Clients and iii) additional KYC information on our Client’s business and place of residency, including nature and volume of transactions.
 Our Clients should expect the bank account approval period to take up to two months.